-Local Direct Investment Project (CAP Measure T-4.1): Staff are currently beginning the development of a County Local Direct Investment Program as described by CAP Measure T-4.1.
-This program may include projects in the transportation, energy, waste, water, conservation, and agriculture sectors and will provide the County with an adaptive management tool to reduce greenhouse gas emissions throughout the county in order to meet the established 2030 GHG reduction target.
+Staff are currently evaluating the development of a County Local Direct Investment Program as described by 2018 CAP Measure T-4.1.
+This program will include projects that will reduce, avoid, or sequester carbon.
+It will also provide the County with an adaptive management tool to reduce greenhouse gas emissions throughout the county in order to meet the established 2030 GHG reduction target.